 “A Suit of Power” - An Ode to the Black Suit

 There's a bold aura surrounding a man who can wear a black suit properly.
 I have a high affinity for the measurable but straightforward aesthetics of an adequately tailored two buttoned black suit.
-To me, it portrays an essential balance of elegance and gravity.
+It portrays an essential balance of elegance and gravity.

 I can’t recall what influenced me to love the bold suit.
 Obviously, growing up in the 90’s it would have to be the movie Men in Black.
 As I grew older, I began to appreciate artists wearing black suits not as a fashion statement but for a more profound message.
 Quentin Tarantino has a way of doing so in most of his films whenever his memorable characters need to be emphasized.
 But the one who did this best was the “Man in Black” himself, Johnny Cash.
 His hypnotic heavy guitar strumming, his deep-soulful voice and the I don’t-give-a-shit attitude was accentuated by the black suits he wore.
 Even though he looks like your average older white American, it was how he held himself.
 How he embodied the mystery and power of a man, who can do whatever the fuck he wants that made him an iconic image.
 If he wore Elvis’s jumpsuits, then his iconic image would have been a joke and not something to be revered.